My Annuity and Estate Planning

 It’s rarely uplifting to consider how much of your annuity value will be lost to taxation before being handed over to your beneficiary, but taxes are a fact of life (and estate planning).
 Your annuity will either be taxed as part of your estate (as an estate tax if you have a large enough estate) or as a disbursement to your beneficiary upon your death (as an income tax).
 However, in most cases, your spouse can continue to receive annuity benefits or inherit your annuity with little to no tax burdens.

 How Your Estate Planning Attorney Can Help

-As with many estate planning and financial issues, the choices you make about your annuity can make a big difference for your loved ones.
-You want to make sure you’re setting your beneficiaries up with the right kind of death benefits with as little loss to taxation as possible.
+As with many estate planning and financial issues, your choices about your annuity can make a big difference for your loved ones.
+You want to ensure you’re setting your beneficiaries up with the right kind of death benefits with as little loss to taxation as possible.

 Contact Hudack Law today at (877) 314-4309 Toll-free, and please visit areas of service (open link in a new tab) or hudacklaw.com (open link in a new tab) so we can review your current annuities and explore ways to get more out of them for you and your family in the long run.